 '''

 from pathlib import Path

+bundle_dir = Path(file).parent

-path_to_dat = Path(file).resolve().with_name("other-file.dat")
+path_to_dat = Path.cwd() / bundle_dir / "other-file.dat"

 '''

 Changed in version 4.3: Formerly, the file attribute of the entry-point script (the main module) was set to only its basename rather than its full (absolute or relative) path within the bundle directory.
 Therefore, PyInstaller documentation used to suggest sys.MEIPASS as means for locating resources relative to the bundled entry-point script.
 Now, file is always set to the absolute full path, and is the preferred way of locating such resources.